carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-config.rst

 **all**

- Includes all LLVM libaries.
+ Includes all LLVM libraries.
 The default if no components are specified.